jasperderikx-bdr/testing_for_ds_day_1/README.md

 Testing for Data Science</h2>

-<h4 align="center">Day 0</h4>
+<h4 align="center">Day 1</h4>

-These are the prerequisites.
-Work yourself through the readme to prepare yourself for the training.
+With these prerequisites you can make sure everything is set up correctly for the full training.
+Don't expect to learn a lot; the main goal is to address if anything is not working for you.

 ## ⚡ Installation